USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 cd $CMAQ_HOME/CCTM/scripts
 ```

-Edit the CCTM run script (run_cctm.csh) for the MPI configuration that you will use:
+Edit the CCTM run script (run_cctm_Bench_2016_12SE1.csh) for the MPI configuration that you will use:

 ```
 @ NPCOL 4 ; @ NPROW = 2